How does Arduino produce sound through a piezo that's connected to one of its digital pins?

 Here's how you connect a piezo that has pins instead of wires:

-• Rows that start with " // " are comments.
-You can write the comment first and then your own code after it, like this:
+You can write comments first and then your own code under them, like

 Code example